 01 of 10

-Check bookscouter.com to find out which online book buyer is paying the highest price, or list your books on half.com, which is a site that eBay now owns and operates.
+Check Bookscouter to find out which online book buyer is paying the highest price, or list your books on eBay, a large marketplace for used books.
 Or you can sell your books to used bookstores, though you'll have to hoof it to the store, give the proprietor time to go through your collection, and probably lug about half of them back home or to the next bookstore.
 Still, it's a fun way to spend a day if you enjoy visiting used bookstores.

 02 of 10

 Sort out your best clothes and sell them to a consignment store, at a consignment sale, or through eBay.
 Group the rest into lots, and post an ad on Craigslist or in your local classifieds.
 Sell anything you have left in a yard sale.
-You can also list your vintage pieces on etsy.com.
+You can also list your vintage pieces on Etsy.

 03 of 10